liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 3.2.2  (2026//) =
 * Allow transfer from booking to other person when editing a booking
+* Permalinks are now activated if WP has them activated, no longer an option on its own

 = 3.2.1  (2026/08/02) =
 * Lang updates